-This page provides background information on how GPUs work with Dataflow.
+This page provides background information on how GPUs work with Dataflow, including information about prerequisites and supported GPU types.

-Using GPUs in Dataflow jobs allows you to accelerate some data processing tasks.
-GPUs can perform certain computations faster than CPUs; these computations are usually numeric or linear algebra, such as the ones in image processing and machine learning use cases.
+Using GPUs in Dataflow jobs lets you accelerate some data processing tasks.
+GPUs can perform certain computations faster than CPUs.
+These computations are usually numeric or linear algebra, often used in image processing and machine learning use cases.
 The extent of performance improvement varies by the use case, type of computation, and amount of data processed.

 Prerequisites for using GPUs in Dataflow

 - GPU drivers are installed on worker VMs and accessible to the Docker container.
-For more information, read Installing GPU drivers.
+For more information, see Install GPU drivers.

 - GPU libraries required by your pipeline, such as NVIDIA CUDA-X libraries or the NVIDIA CUDA Toolkit, are installed in the custom container image.
-For more information, read Configuring your container image.
+For more information, see Configure your container image.

 Jobs using GPUs incur charges as specified in the Dataflow pricing page.